APSCatx/club/Events/Charity_Match_Closest-to-Time.md

 ## Prize Distribution
 * Prizes will be awarded based on order of finish
-* Additional prizes will be distributed via random drawing among all participants
+* Additional prizes will be distributed via random drawing among all bonus stage participants
 * Specific prize table details will be announced at the match

 ---